 Racers love the expression “speed is life.”
-It’s a mantra, a simple phrase that reminds every driver that going faster is the key to accomplishing his or her goals.
+It’s a mantra – a simple phrase that reminds every driver that going faster is the key to success.

 1. Measure your site’s performance.
-You can use a variety of tools to measure site performance, but the best tools IMHO are:
+You can use a variety of tools to measure site performance, but the best tools are probably:

 - Google’s PageSpeed Insights tool, which will give you a simple checklist of items your developer can address

 - GTmetrix, which aggregates ratings and recommendations from a few different speed measurement tools